 In addition, Piedmont is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 Because of many things, Piedmont is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Piedmont really has some of the features that families look for when choosing a good community to raise children.
 Is Piedmont perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Piedmont is a very ethnically-diverse city.
 The people who call Piedmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Piedmont residents report their race to be White, followed by Asian.
-Important ancestries of people in Piedmont include German, Irish, Russian, and Italian.
+Important ancestries of people in Piedmont include Irish, English, German, Scottish, and European.